PROLOGUE

 Udall was slick as cow snot, always looking to make a buck, hustling for that next big ‘thing’.
 Most of the guys blew it off as a personality quirk.
 Boone knew better.
 The guy had a rough upbringing and grew up thinking everything would be better if he had a bunch of money.
 That’s why they called him Hustler, because he was always working an angle.
 And he wore that nickname with pride.

-Boone trusted the guy with his life, but not his money.
+It had taken a few firefights, but Boone had finally grown to trust the guy with his life, but not his money.

 “Well, you takin’ the bet or what?”
 Udall elbowed him in the side.